jscottbranson/xrpl-validation-tracker/README.md

 11. Check attestations in TOMLs
 12. Write ledgerClosed stream data to DB
 13. Move this list to [Issues]
+14. It seems like the supplemental data module is getting blocked by requests for each TOML

 ## Thoughts
 1. Identify main chain through an aggregated ledger subscription stream - use this to verify hash, index, and time